Written by Ben for iqDynamics

 There can be no doubt that employees are an organization’s greatest asset.
 In fact, the core principles of HR management revolve around helping employees achieve their full potential.

 Through their work, employees drive their organizations forward whilst developing new world changing ideas.
 13 years ago, Steve Jobs unveiled the first-generation iPhone to much fanfare.
 Behind this revolutionary device was a team of dedicated employees who despite immense pressure gave their all to the project.

 These employees would enable Apple to achieve the status of the “world’s most valuable company” – a feat which demonstrated the importance of hiring and retaining quality employees.

-Assessing factors such as cultural compatibility, values, beliefs and outlook is a critical aspect of the hiring process.
+Assessing factors such as cultural compatibility, values, beliefs and outlook is a critical aspect of HR department hiring process.
 Improved hiring practices leads to better motivated and engaged employees who will be more productive and profitable on the long-term.

-As the needs of businesses evolve, so does the responsibility of HR professionals.
+As the needs of businesses evolve, so does the responsibility of HR departments.
 In today’s world, HR professionals are more akin to strategic partners than mere administrators.